-There are no European sites within the Proposed Development boundary.
-The nearest European site to the Proposed Development is the Rye Water Valley/Carton SAC; c.
-5.2km north-west.
-The Baldonnell stream, a tributary of the Griffeen River flows east-west through the Proposed Development site and connects it to European sites in Dublin Bay via the surface water network c.
-15.5km to the east 'as the crow flies' or c.
-24km hydrological distance downstream.
-The following European sites are located in Dublin Bay: North Dublin Bay SAC, South Dublin Bay SAC, North Bull Island SPA and South Dublin Bay and River Tolka Estuary SPA.

-All of the European sites present in the vicinity of the Proposed Development are shown on Figure 2 below.
+- The Proposed Development site is not located within or immediately adjacent to any European site.
+The nearest European site to the Proposed Development is the Rye Valley/Carton SAC; c.
+4.9km to the northwest.
+The Proposed Development site is within the Liffey and Dublin Bay catchment, and Liffey subcatchment.
+The Griffeen River is partially located within the proposed site boundary, flowing under the former Nangor Road.
+This river outfalls to the River Liffey c.
+5.2km north of the Proposed Development site, which in turn discharges to the Liffey Estuary c.
+17km east and to Dublin Bay and c.
+27km downstream of the Proposed Development site.
+Therefore the Proposed Development is hydrologically connected to the following European sites in Dublin Bay: North Dublin Bay SAC, South Dublin Bay SAC, North Bull Island SPA and South Dublin Bay and River Tolka Estuary SPA. - 30 All of the European sites present in the vicinity of the Proposed Development are shown on Figure 2 below.
 The QIs/SCIs of the European sites in the vicinity of the Proposed Development are provided in Appendix I.

-Figure 2 European sites in the vicinity of the Proposed Development
+Figure 2: European sites in the vicinity of the Proposed Development